John Bucek, MD, FAAFP

 Clinical Pharmacy Specialist

 Dr. Brunetti joined Robert Wood Johnson University Hospital Somerset in 2007 to establish a practice site for Doctor of Pharmacy students.
-An accomplished clinician and educator, he also dedicates his time and expertise to our residents’ education and clinical practice.
-Dr. Brunetti makes weekly rounds with our Family Medicine Inpatient Service and is a popular lecturer in our Family Medicine conference series.
+An accomplished clinician and educator, he also dedicates his time and expertise to our residents’ education and clinical practice through participating on Family Medicine Inpatient Service patient care rounds, noon conferences, and provision of drug information.
 He conducts clinical research studies at RWJUH Somerset and is involved in several hospital committees.
-Dr. Brunetti has published over 20 peer-reviewed manuscripts, and is involved in several grant funded research projects.
-He has included Family Practice residents in several projects.
+Dr. Brunetti has published over 40 peer-reviewed manuscripts, abstracts, and textbook chapters.
+He is also involved in several grant funded research projects, which Family Practice residents have the opportunity to participate.

 - Adjunct Associate Professor, Department of Nutritional Sciences, Rutgers- The State University of New Jersey, School of Health Related Professions